SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc-theory.rst

 However, one must remember the constraints of a small angle scattering experiment, we only measure a small range of momentum transfer, and extrapolate the rest, as such the extrapolation steps must be appropriate for the system.
-This is in addition to the usual considerations of resultion and systematic measurement error.
+This is in addition to the usual considerations of resolution and systematic measurement error.

 The :math:`\Gamma_3` projection is motivated by a system of monodisperse, randomly oriented particles in dilute suspension, such that there is no spatial correlations between particles.
 It is the kind of system described by the Debye equation.
-Just as is the case with :math:`\Gamma_1`, as long as one truely has this kind of system, and with caveats about extrapolation and experimental constraints, one should be able to fully recover the correlation function.
+Just as is the case with :math:`\Gamma_1`, as long as one truly has this kind of system, and with caveats about extrapolation and experimental constraints, one should be able to fully recover the correlation function.